Fairbairn–Sykes fighting knife: Design

-The F-S fighting knife was designed for surprise attack and fighting, with a slender blade that can easily penetrate a ribcage.
-The vase handle provides precise grip, and the blade's design is especially suited to its use as a fighting knife.
+The F-S fighting knife was designed for surprise attack and fighting, with a slender blade that can easily penetrate a ribcage. the grip is provided by a vase-shaped handle, and the blade's slender, sharp-pointed blade is designed for use as a fighting knife.
 Fairbairn's rationale is in his book Get Tough!
-(1942).
+(1942):

 In close-quarters fighting there is no more deadly weapon than the knife.
 In choosing a knife there are two important factors to bear in mind: balance and keenness.
 The hilt should fit easily in your hand, and the blade should not be so heavy that it tends to drag the hilt from your fingers in a loose grip.
 It is essential that the blade have a sharp stabbing point and good cutting edges, because an artery torn through (as against a clean cut) tends to contract and stop the bleeding.
 If a main artery is cleanly severed, the wounded man will quickly lose consciousness and die.

-The Fairbairn-Sykes was produced in several patterns.
-The Shanghai knife on which it was based was only about 5.5 in long in the blade.
+The Fairbairn–Sykes was produced in several patterns.
+The Shanghai knife on which it was based was about 5.5 in long in the blade.
 First-pattern knives have a 6.5 in blade with a flat area, or ricasso, at the top of the blade under the S-shaped crossguard; this was not present on the original design and its presence has not been explained by the manufacturers.
 Second-pattern knives have a slightly longer blade (just less than 7 in), 2 in-wide oval crossguard, knurled pattern grip, and rounded ball, and may be stamped "ENGLAND" (a US legal requirement when importing the surplus knives after WWII) on the handle side of the cross guard.
 Some may also be stamped with a "broad arrow" British issue mark and a number (e.g., 21) on the opposite handle side of the cross guard.
 Third-pattern knives also have a similarly sized seven-inch blade, but the handle was redesigned to be a ringed grip.
 This ringed grip is reputed to have disappointed one of the original designers as it unbalanced the weapon and made harder to hold when wet, but it was used by the manufacturers as it was simple to produce and could be cast from a cheaper and more plentiful alloy instead of using up quantities of scarce brass stock.
 William Rodgers, as part of the Egginton Group, produce an all-black "sterile" version of the knife, devoid of any markings showing maker for NATO use.